What to do

 Stay healthy by staying home

-As we reopen San Francisco, the safest choice is to stay home.
+Even as we reopen San Francisco, the safest choice is to stay home.
 The more you go out, the more you expose yourself and others to COVID-19.

 If you do meet with others for your mental health, you can reduce your risk for getting or spreading COVID-19.
 Meet outdoors and keep your group small.
 See guidance about safer social interactions during the pandemic.